terramate-io/terramate/docs/codegen/generate-file.md

 blocks in [Terramate configuration files](../config-overview.md).

 The block **must** have a single label, that will be used to determine the name of the generated file.
-Inside the block the **content** attributes defines the string that will be written on the file.
+Inside the block, the **content** attributes define the string that will be written on the file.

 The definition of the **content** attribute may include: